atrial-albumen/atrial-albumen.github.io/resume.md

 ## 2020

+* Nov: Played Piano Concerto No. 1 by Ludwig van Beethoven with the NGU orchestra.
 * Rehearsal pianist for NGU's production of _Brigadoon_.
-* Nov: Junior piano recital (online due to COVID).
+* Apr: Junior piano recital (online due to COVID).

 ## 2019